ReyBernDia/MyGoalsWebsite/README.md

-This is a site where users can register to add, view, and edit their goals.
+This is a site where users can register to view, save, and edit goals they want to achieve.

 ## Tech Stack
 **Backend:** Python, Flask, PostgreSQL, SQLAlchemy